tototo31/nyanBOX/README.md

 - **Level Display** – Current level shown on main menu, detailed stats accessible via RIGHT arrow
 - **Progress Persistence** – Level data saved to EEPROM, survives power cycles
 - **XP Reset** – Reset progress via Settings menu if desired
+- **Device Networking** – Your level and version are automatically broadcasted to nearby nyanBOX devices for discovery

 Hit RIGHT in the main menu to check your stats.
 Level up by tinkering with RF signals and unlock ranks as you progress.
+Other nyanBOX users can see your progress when they scan for nearby devices!

 ---